• Skip to primary navigation

 Making these decadent cookies is super simple:

-Then, stir in the salt, baking powder, baking soda and xanthan gum.
+Stir in the baking powder, baking soda and xanthan gum (if using).

-Balls of peanut butter cookie dough on a parchment lined baking sheet.
+Rolled balls of peanut butter chocolate chip cookie dough on a parchment lined baking sheet.

 To get a crunchier cookie